Steve Knight (politician): Israel

 In May 2018 Knight was a member of the ten-person House delegation that attended the opening of the U.S. Embassy in Jerusalem.
 "It was an honor to be a part of this delegation and show support for our Israeli friends," said Knight.
 "Israel is our longest and closest ally in the region and still stands as the only modern democracy in the area.
 We share the same goals for national security, human rights, and economic relations."

 Social Security

 In a debate with other candidates in May 2016, Knight said, "“I think Social Security was a bad idea” and that we "should have had the government sit down with the private sector and build a system people could take with them.”
 Knight warned that the U.S. Social Security system retirement system will run out of money by 2030 if major changes are not implemented.

 Aviation

 In February 2016, Knight introduced legislation that would allow the Federal Aviation Administration to continue and expand upon its research, engineering and development programs through 2019.

 Knight introduced the Aeronautics Innovation Act of 2017.

 LGBT rights

-He voted against an amendment, which ultimately failed narrowly, that stated that religious corporations, associations and institutions that receive federal contracts can't be discriminated against on the basis of religion.
+Knight voted against an amendment, which ultimately failed narrowly, that stated that religious corporations, associations and institutions that receive federal contracts can't be discriminated against on the basis of religion.